|Versa lace in different yarn weights: super bulky, worsted, fingering, lace. All are good!|

-Welcome to the world of reversible knit lace!
+Welcome to the world of versa lace (reversible lace)!

-I thought it might be helpful to have links to all the reversible lace resources in one location.
+I thought it might be helpful to have links to all the versa lace resources in one location.
 On this page you will find links to all the blog posts, video, and patterns.
 As I add more techniques and more patterns I will link from them here as well.
-I hope you enjoy working reversible lace as much as I do!
+I hope you enjoy working versa lace as much as I do!

 Tutorials, including video

-The original blog post about reversible lace, from January 2016.
+The original blog post about versa lace, from January 2016.

 Italian cast-on is here on the blog or here on YouTube.

 Tubular cast-on in the round is here on the blog and here on YouTube.

 Centered cast-on — such as for a circular shawl — is here on the blog and here on YouTube.